 - And right after that, when the Major makes him temporary honorary colonel to appease him.

-Drummond: Alright, I'll ask him a question.
+Drummond: All right, I'll ask him a question.
 (To the man) How are ya?

 Man: Pretty hot. (the courtroom was over 90° Fahrenheit)